qwaneu/qwaneu.github.io/_posts/2020-04-15-stringing-words-together.md

 > first, highly uncertain moments of new initiatives.

-Both writing and working on the QWAN site can be done in small steps, which is handy given the blocks available are small, and interruptible, and interruptible.
+Both writing and working on the QWAN site can be done in small steps, which is handy given the blocks available are small, and interruptible.
 My product development work seems to need larger chunks of time, despite my best efforts to make it not so.
 That makes it is a less good fit at the moment.
 Work is optional, because I've made it so that, even though it is a web service, it keeps humming along without work on my part.